Barbajuan – Easy Appetizer Everyone Will Love

 6

 Fold the dough to form a semi-circle and press the edges with the ends of a fork to seal.
-As you complete each pastry, transfer to a baking tray lined with foil.
-Note: At this stage, you can freeze the pasties and thaw before cooking or cook them immediately.
+As you complete each pastry, transfer to a baking tray lined with parchment paper. .

 7

-Pour vegetable oil into a deep pan (at least 4cm) and heat to frying.
+Heat vegetable oil in a deep pan (at least 4cm deep) over medium-high heat until it reaches about 350°F or until the oil is hot enough for frying.
 Add the pasties to the oil in batches and fry until brown and crisp (about 5 minutes).
+Transfer with a slotted spoon to a plate lined with kitchen towels

 8